prasanganath/code-park-lab/README.md

 *springboot-backend*

-go to inside this folder and open the terminal and then run,
+go to inside this folder and open the terminal and then run this java class,

 SpringbootBackendApplication.java